Sport. Health. Nutrition. Gym. For style

 • overuse alcohol (more than 60 ml per day, alcoholic binges);

-Signs of a stroke in young people
+Signs of stroke in young people

 • impaired coordination of movements;